Dropshipping SEO: The Biggest Growth Lever in Your Store

 Should I use the product descriptions provided by suppliers?

 Google can punish you for duplicate content, so write your own product descriptions.
-Optimize your headings and product descriptions with keywords, and also use your copywriting skills to make them appealing to visitors so they want to stay on the page and keep reading.
+Optimize your headings and product descriptions with relevant keywords, and also use your copywriting skills to make them appealing to visitors so they want to stay on the page and keep reading.

 Can images affect my store’s SEO?

-Is Shopify good for dropshipping SEO?
+Is Shopify good for dropshipping SEO performance?

 Going from products to collections is already a natural “silo.”
 Shopify is built to rank with a few tweaks to the code (which we provide in our course).